 There’s a reason why Mackinac Island is such an idyllic island destination for adventurers, dreamers, and lovers.
 Close your eyes for a moment and imagine the soothing sounds of waves lapping against the rocks, the soft “clop, clop” sound of horse-drawn carriages slowly passing by and the warmth of the sun on your face.
 Since horse-drawn carriages, walking and bicycles are the only modes of transportation on the island, you’ll feel your body and mind slowly relax.

-Before taking the ferry over to Mackinac island, stop in at Bridge View Park to take a photo of the iconic Mackinac Bridge.
-It is the fifth longest suspension bridge in the world.
+Before taking the ferry over to Mackinac Island, stop in at Bridge View Park to take a photo of the iconic Mackinac Bridge.
+It is the fifth-longest suspension bridge in the world.
+Check out 8 Reasons You Must Visit Michigan’s Upper Peninsula

 2. Things to do on Mackinac Island